CarCostCheck

 Good reliability.
 Occasional issues but generally solid.
 That's close to the national average of 82%.
 It falls below the BMW brand average of 88%.

-At 15 years old, 83% of BMW 5 SERIESs from 2009 passed their MOT first time in 2024.
+At 17 years old, 83% of BMW 5 SERIESs from 2009 passed their MOT first time in 2026.
 That's based on 1,296 tests across the UK.
 The average mileage at this age is 149,453 miles.

-Rank among all 2009 cars157th out of 575(top 27%)
+Rank among 2009 cars157th of 575(top 27%)

-Rank among all BMW models1223th out of 1,564(top 78%)
+Rank among BMW models1223th of 1,564(top 78%)

-vs national average+1% (82% avg)
+vs national average+1%(82% avg)

-vs 2009 cars average+8% (75% avg)
+vs 2009 cars average+8%(75% avg)

-vs BMW average-5% (88% avg)
+vs BMW average-5%(88% avg)

 Mileage Analysis

-The average 2009 BMW 5 SERIES has 149,453 miles on the clock, which is above the expected 111,000 miles for a 15-year-old car.
-Higher-mileage cars often have more motorway miles, which is generally less harmful than stop-start urban driving.
+The average 2009 BMW 5 SERIES has 149,453 miles on the clock, which is in line with the expected 125,800 miles for a 17-year-old car, suggesting normal everyday use.

-Best year to buy a BMW 5 SERIES?
+Looking at a specific BMW 5 SERIES?

 The most reliable year is the 2023 model with a 98% MOT pass rate, while the 1999 model has the lowest at 71%.
 The 2009 sits between the two at 83%.